- Coexistance of Beauty -

 Takara Belmont Corporation

-- As a manufacturer of hair cosmetics, we focus on the lifecycle of our products, from planning and development, to production, distribution, use by barber shops, beauty salons and customers, and up to their disposal.
+- As a cosmetics business, we focus on the lifecycle of our products, from planning and development, production, distribution, to the usage and education in beauty salons and all beauty industry-related professionals, and ultimately to their disposal.
 We work to prevent pollution and reduce waste in all aspects of our business activities, promote the resource conservation and effective use of energy, and as a member of Takara Belmont, aim to continually improve environmental management.

 - Concerning environmental aspects, we comply with laws, regulations and the codes of conduct, including those of the industry, which we enacted or consent to.